phazei/Win11AutoHotKeyFixes/README.md

 > Open that folder by typing  `shell:startup`  in the window that pops
 > up after you hit  Win  +  R.

-For this repo, the VD.ahk directory needs to be a sibling of the files you check out here.
+For this repo, the VD.ah2 directory needs to be a sibling of the files you check out here.

 After I did this, making a CascadeWindows or TileWindows script seemed like it might not be too hard after [finding this ancient post](https://www.autohotkey.com/board/topic/80580-how-to-programmatically-tile-cascade-windows/).